Microsoft Money: History

-Release history

 Discontinuation of Money

 In August 2008, Microsoft announced that it would stop releasing a new version of Money each year and had no version planned for 2009.
 The company also announced that it would no longer ship boxed versions of Microsoft Money to retail stores and would instead sell the product only as online downloads.

-On June 10, 2009, Microsoft announced that it would stop developing Money, would stop selling it by March 18 of next year, and would continue supporting it until January 31, 2011.
-The company cited the changing needs of the marketplace as the reason for Money's demise, stating that "demand for a comprehensive personal finance toolset has declined."
-Product-activation servers used for Money 2007 and beyond were also to be deactivated after January 31, 2011, preventing these versions from being reinstalled after that date.
+On June 10, 2009, Microsoft announced that it would stop developing Money, would stop selling it by March 18, 2010, but would continue supporting it until January 31, 2011.
+The company cited the changing needs of the marketplace as the reason for Money's demise, stating that "demand for a comprehensive personal finance toolset has declined".
+Product-activation servers used for Money 2007 (and newer versions) were also deactivated after January 31, 2011, preventing these versions from being reinstalled after that date.
+Microsoft discontinued sales of the software on June 30, 2009, and removed access to online services for existing Money installations in January 2011.

 Money Plus Sunset

 On June 17, 2010, Microsoft announced the release of Money Plus Sunset, a downloadable version of Money Plus Deluxe and Money Plus Home & Business.
 Money Plus Sunset does not require online activation or the installation of any previous version of Money on the user's computer, and it should not be installed over the original 2008 version if online services are still required.

 Money Plus Sunset comes with most of the functionality that was available in the retail versions of Money Plus.
 The features missing are: